"This arch anti-memoir of life as an artist is both comic and fascinating." The Irish Times

 "Fast and funny confessional (perhaps) of the contemporary creative life [...] and did I say, great comic timing.
 Love it."
 Tony White

 "An extremely dry kind of deadpan smart and funny which I immediately warmed to ...
-10/10 highly recommend if you’ve ever thought you should probably move to Berlin, or if you think the idea of moving to Berlin is not for the likes of you" Jon McGregor
+10/10 highly recommend."
+Jon McGregor